-Although the total number of local plans may fluctuate slightly year-to-year, the standard remains 167 plans to be reviewed in a fiscal year.
 The Office of Policy and Budget approved this measure per EOG# O0071 (DMS 0809 37-720000) on March 6, 2009.
-We are requesting that the approved performance measure be revised from 167 plans per year to 161.
+Since the total number of local plans may fluctuate year-to-year, the department suggests changing this approved performance measure to a reported data item.
 This change will continue to allow the department to satisfy its statutory obligation.
 The department also has the ability to perform out-of-cycle reviews based on plan risk.